Jurickson Profar Player Props: Rockies vs. Angels

 Jurickson Profar At The Plate

-- Profar has 17 doubles, two triples, six home runs and 30 walks while hitting .239.
+- Profar is hitting .236 with 17 doubles, two triples, six home runs and 30 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.